mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 ### Returning to gaps in the research landscape & my motivations

-In Chapter x, I outlined in broad strokes areas of the landscape of computer game design and programming(CGD&P)
+In Chapter x, I outlined in broad strokes areas of the landscape of computer game design and programming (CGD&P)

 Overall, a gap in making games compared to playing them, a lack of those focusing on social and cultural aspects, and in particuar lack of specific pedagogies to address how to support these dimensions, in particular limited understanding on the formation of making identities.

-This research aims in part to explore to what extent my own interest in chaotic, community-based pedagogies aligns with those gaps.
+In addition there is another gaps conceptually in a clarity in terms of what we are undertaking (CGD&P) for, i.e. the motivation, what we are developing.

+While vague conceptions of collaboration and broader 21st C skills seem broadly applicable, they are unfocused.

 While one promising concept, that of computational fluency, exists in broader research, the concept is only explored in broads strokes as both technical competency and an ability to for self-expression within digital code mediums [].

 The work of Resnick is convincing but lacks theoretical foundations as Papert's ideas were before their time.
 It is of value to align them with more contemporary socio-cultural conceptions, in particular the lens of agency.

+This research aims in part to explore to what extent my own interest in chaotic, community-based pedagogies aligns with those gaps.

 ### First area of contribution to the research in the field: An applied pedagogy with detailed analysis of inherent structural components